codybenlewis/quick-draw-for-processing/README.md

 ```
 qd          QuickDraw: a QuickDraw object
 index       int: int between 0 and the object's source file length
-dataPoint   str: "source", "index", "length", "word", "countrycode", "timestamp", or "recognized"
+dataPoint   String: "source", "index", "length", "word", "countrycode", "timestamp", or "recognized"
 ```

 ## length()

 Returns an integer amount of drawings in the dataset or amount of drawn lines in an index.
-Used in `info()` to create the data point output as "length".
+Used in `info()` to create the data point output as `"length"`.

 #### Syntax